nghorbani/human_body_prior/README.md

 ## Description
 Human joint configuration, also called as pose, is restricted by biomechanics of our body.
-Utilizing these constrains accuratly would be a corner stone of many computer vision tasks, such as estimating 3D human body parameters from 2D keypoints, detecting anomolies, and etc.
+Utilizing these constrains accuratly would be a corner stone of many computer vision tasks, such as estimating 3D human body parameters from 2D keypoints, detecting anomalies, and etc.

 Here we present a method that is used in [SMPLify-X](https://smpl-x.is.tue.mpg.de/).
 Our variational human pose prior, named as VPoser, has the following features:
  - is end-to-end differentiable
- - provides a way to penalizes impossible poses while allowing possible ones
+ - provides a way to penalize impossible poses while allowing possible ones
  - effectively considers interdependency of configurations of the joints
- - intorduces a more efficient, and lower dimensional representation for human pose
+ - introduces an efficient, low-dimensional representation for human pose
  - can be used as a generative source for data dependent tasks

 ## Table of Contents